JannisTriesToCode/autoSense-challenge-backend/README.md

 ```bash
 npm start
 ```
 The application will be launched by [Nodemon](https://nodemon.com).
-It will restart automatically on file change
+It will restart automatically on file change.

+__A mongoDB database must be running for the application to work.__ Set the connection details in  `.env`.

 ## Documentation